jdanial/NanoPro/README.md

 # NanoPro
 **NanoPro 1.0** is an affordable, high-quality, user-friendly, and do-it-yourself single-molecule microscope for super-resolution imaging.

 **NanoPro 1.0** assembly and operation is described in two parts.
-Part 1 describes assembly and validation of **NanoPro 1.0** and is published here:
+Part 1 describes assembly and validation of **NanoPro 1.0** and is published as follows:

 **Danial, JSH, Lam, JYL, Wu, Y, Woolley, M, Cheetham, MR, Emin, D, and Klenerman, D.**
 Constructing a cost-efficient, high-throughput and high-quality single molecule localization microscope for super resolution imaging.